 3. If you can go to Santa’s Wonderland on a weeknight, DO IT!

-Many, many folks recommended to me to buy VIP parking if you go in December.
-There are a certain number of spots available in the close lots and depending on how many VIP spots are sold you’ll end up in the bussed lot.
-When you get off the exit for Santa’s Wonderland get in the left lane!
-DO NOT wait in the line of cars unless you have VIP parking.
+Many, many folks recommended buying VIP parking if you go in December.
+I’m torn on whether it’s worth it or not.
+My husband felt strongly that it was the same amount of time to park in the free lots once you factored in waiting in the line of cars to get into the VIP lot.
+If you do NOT buy VIP parking when you get off the exit for Santa’s Wonderland, get in the left lane!
+The right lane of cars that isn’t moving?
+They’re waiting to turn into the VIP parking lot.
 Just scoot on over to the armory and take the bus over to save time.
 And of course…..

 4. Buy your tickets online!

-This will save a lot of time when you arrive.
-If you look on Groupon in November you may be able to snag a Groupon deal that will save you a ton.
 Tickets may give you sticker shock if you’ve never been.
 With adult tickets at $29.95 and kids at $24.95 the first thought is “for lights?!?!!”
-The other activities round out the full experience and make it worth it and, as you saw in Tip #3, week night tickets cost $5 less.
+The other activities round out the full experience and make it worth it and, as you saw in Tip #3, weeknight tickets cost $5 less.

-6. Plan to Christmas shop and do some of the other activities like movies and music.
+6. Plan to Christmas shop (bring your wallet) and save time for other activities like movies and music.

 7. Overwhelmed by Christmas?